MicrosoftDocs/Viva/Viva/insights/advanced/admin/org-data-overview.md

 |User's primary SMTP address|**Domain**|
 |User's Outlook/Exchange settings|**TimeZone**

 If you want to include more attributes, for example, those we discuss in [Prepare organizational data](prepare-org-data.md#attribute-reference), then you'd want to choose a data file as your source.

 >[!Important]
-> After you upload a .csv file with organizational data, you won't be able to switch back to using Azure Active Directory.
+> After you upload a .csv file with organizational data, you won't be able to switch back to using Azure AD.
 You'll need to regularly upload .csv files to keep your organizational data current.

 ### To prepare a .csv data file